ITSLeeds/pct/cran-comments.md

-This version includes a fix due to changes in sf.

-Also contains minor fix in documentation.
+This version addresses issues with tests on Solaris, stops warning versions due to conversion between sp and sf objects and does not download files to HD for the get_pct_* functions, which I think were in breach of CRAN policy on Internet access.

 ## Test environments
 * local Ubuntu install, R 3.6.2